lokesh-sid/simple-trading-bot/README.md

 * X API access for sentiment analysis (optional)
 * Redis server (e.g., localhost:6379)
 * Docker and Docker Compose for containerization

+### Agent Architecture

+The bot is now refactored as an agent implementing the `TradingAgent` interface.
+Multiple agents can be managed and deployed using the `AgentManager` class.
+This enables scalable, multi-symbol, or multi-exchange deployments.

 ### Setup